 Trends let you know the predictive demand of the keyword phrase.
 While the KD color code lets you take a decision on the SEO difficulty.
 This is an added advantage, unlike the SEMrush Keyword difficulty tool.

 As you can see in the image below.
 Both the Trends and KD suggest that our chosen keyword is worth chasing.

 For the sake of simplicity.
 The tool gives a Green colored indication for best keywords on holistic criteria.

-You can see the difference in your ROI even if you post 5 subsequent posts using KW Finder search bar below.
-Once you will start seeing your website in the top results.
+You can see the difference in your ROI even if you post 5 subsequent posts using the KW Finder search bar below.
+Once you will start seeing your website in the top results with its freemium model.
 You will not mind upgrading to its paid plan.

 Jaaxy is the current favorite tool in my Inbound Marketing professional journey.